AnumEssani/Assignment-2/assignment2.md

 # What does asyncmean?
        So asynchronous programming lets us run multiple of these IO-bound computations at the same time on a single thread.
 Multi-threading is ideal for when you’ve got computationally intensive tasks (so-called CPU-bound tasks) that can be spread across multiple, separated cores.
 They can run at the same time because when they’re waiting for a response, they’re just idle, so we can let the computer keep working on something that isn’t waiting.
 Concurrent programming is better suited for when the task spends a lot of time waiting, such as for a response from a server.
 In Rust, values that are ‘awaitable’ are known as ‘futures’.

+# Rusty weirdness:
+Async in Rust can be a bit different from what you used to do in other languages.
+Here are a few main points to understand: